johdavken/resintimer/README.md

-#Description
+# Description

 Resin Timer is a lightweight, mobile-friendly, offline web app for blown film lines.
 Enter line rate, layer splits, hopper splits, and hopper weights to calculate time-to-empty and (optionally) “start by” times before a changeover—plus per-layer downcomer offsets.
 Results are sorted by the most urgent hopper and include a Pump Off checklist to track progress.

-#How to use (quick tutorial)
+# How to use (quick tutorial)
 1) Open the app

-  -Download or clone this repo.
+  - Download or clone this repo.

-  -Open resin-timer-0_0##.html in any modern browser (Chrome, Safari, Edge, Firefox).
+  - Open resin-timer-0_0##.html in any modern browser (Chrome, Safari, Edge, Firefox).

-  -Works offline after it’s loaded.
+  - Works offline after it’s loaded.

 2) Line setup